I’m so excited to share this New Mexico biscochito recipe with you all.Jump to Recipe

 The name biscochito comes from the Spanish word bizcocho, which means “cake.”
 So, in English, biscochito means “little cake.”
 (But honestly, I’d rather eat a dozen of these little cookies than a single bite of cake.
 They’re that good.)

-And if you’re lucky enough to try one of my Tia France’s biscochitos, you’re in even more luck—hers are the literal best I’ve ever tasted.
+And if you’re lucky enough to try one of my Tia France’s biscochitos, you’re in even more luck—hers are literally the best I’ve ever tasted.
 She says she follows this recipe, but I’m certain she adds some sort of magic to hers.

 Biscochitos typically emerge around the holidays, or you’ll see them pop up for special occasions.